 My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+As a result the roof void area was only viewed from the access hatch in the extension and the floor areas in the main roof space.